-- Information gathering period that includes internal and external surveys. - Enrolment projections are established to determine staffing requirements. - Partner and public information sessions occur during this period. - Grant announcements from the Ministry occur in mid-March to provide funding details. - Amended Annual Budget for the current fiscal year is adopted by February 28th.

-April - June

-- Follow-up discussions and consultation with partners and public. - Board and management discussions to finalize decisions. - Annual budget adoption occurs by June 30th.
+October - Adjustments to staffing are made based on finalized student December enrolment counts.
+Grants are recalculated to reflect the finalized enrolment numbers.
+Information gathering period that includes internal and external January surveys.
+March Enrolment projections are established to determine staffing requirements. • Partner and public information sessions occur during this period. • Grant announcements from the Ministry occur in mid-March to provide funding details. • Amended Annual Budget for the current fiscal year is adopted by February 28th. • Follow-up discussions and consultation with partners and public.
+April - June Board and management discussions to finalize decisions. • Annual budget adoption occurs by June 30th. • New fiscal year begins.
 July -September

-- New fiscal year begins.

-- School start up occurs in September.

-- Classroom adjustments are made to accommodate enrolment.
+- School start up occurs in September. - Classroom adjustments are made to accommodate enrolment.